hardBSDk/hardBSDk/README.md

 # About me

-Open source activist and systems researcher focused on simplicity and usability.
+Open-source activist and systems researcher focused on simplicity and usability.

 I work full-time on [Redox OS](https://redox-os.org) since the half of 2023.